cfi-notebook/content-map/readme.md

 ### Sync

-Sometimes a document has no section structure so just page numbers will be used.
+Sometimes a document has no section structure so we will revert to using page numbers as refs.
 A single shorthand reference of `sync` along with the first and last page is used to denote this situation.
 For example, `sync#1#56` would be used to sync the section map to pages `1` through `56`.

 ## Usage